TelemetryDeck/docs/guides/swift-setup.md

 You can now build and ship your app.
 Once users start using it, your TelemetryDeck dashboard will begin showing data about user behavior, device types, and other key metrics.
 {% endnoteinfo %}

-## Enhancing Your Analytics (Optional)
+## Enhancing your analytics (optional)

-While basic session tracking provides valuable information, sending custom signals lets you answer questions specific to how users engage with *your* app.
+While basic session tracking provides valuable information, sending custom events lets you answer questions specific to how users engage with *your* app.

-### Common Questions You Can Answer With Custom Signals
+### Common questions you can answer with custom events

 - Which features do users engage with most frequently?
 - Where in the onboarding flow do users drop off?
 - How are users navigating between different screens?
 - Which settings or configurations are most popular?

-### Sending Custom Signals
+### Sending custom events

 {% noteinfo "What is a signal?" %}
 Signals are an indication that **an event** happened in your app, which is used by a **user**.
 Signals consist of these parts: